MrDmitry/aidenhale.dev/web/data/takes/agile/README.md

 management how much the team did.
 There was always more boasting than actual work completed.

-Every time I criticized Agile, even in a constructive manner "_that specific thing just didn't work for us_", I got to hear the staple "well you just didn't Agile right".
-Ugh.
+Every time I criticized Agile, even in a constructive manner "_that specific thing just didn't work for us_", I got to hear the "well you just didn't Agile right".

 As with most popular things, the underlying values and ideas behind Agile are pretty cool:
 * learn what your user wants